frontegg/terraform-provider-frontegg/README.md

 yourself to find these IDs, or you can use your browser's developer tools to sniff the IDs out of the network requests as you browse the [Frontegg Portal](https://portal.frontegg.com).

+### Contact us

+Please note that this provider may not offer full support for all Frontegg capabilities.
+If you require assistance or support for a specific functionality, please contact us at support@frontegg.com.